bobheadxi/bobheadxi.github.io/_posts/2020-4-8-maps-and-shenanigans.md

-I tried to learn more on making nice user interfaces briefly with my cancelled project, [Timelines](/timelines-recap), and when I went to [Riot Games](/riot-games) last year, I tried yet again with a project that has been in limbo for a while: [Seer](https://github.com/bobheadxi/seer) (I didn't even do a writeup for this one yet rip)
+I tried to learn more on making nice user interfaces briefly with my cancelled project, [Timelines](/timelines-recap), and when I went to [Riot Games](/riot-games) last year, I tried yet again with a project that has been in limbo for a while: [Seer](https://github.com/bobheadxi/seer) (I didn't even do a writeup for this one yet :sweat_smile:)

 <p align="center">
   <img src="/assets/images/projects/seer-wip.png" width="75%" />